AlanYeray/AlanYeray/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 # 💫 About Me:
-🚀 Autosar software engineer with background in electronics Engineering, trained in the use Mcal Autosar to configure and use the microcontroller as Hardware Abstraccion Layer, Port, Dio, Adc, Pwm, Mem, Mcu, Gpt, Spi, Det.
+🚀 Firmware engineer with background in electronics Engineering, trained in the use Mcal Autosar to configure and use the microcontroller as Hardware Abstraccion Layer, Port, Dio, Adc, Pwm, Mem, Mcu, Gpt, Spi, Det.
 I was also trained in aplication git, code documentantion and unit tests.